kulbirsaini/videocache/Readme.txt

            Default: /var/spool/videocache/.

+    disk_avail_threshold
+           This  option  sets  the  minimum  available free space in Mega Bytes that is left in a partition containing a cache directory before Videocache treats that partition as FULL.
+Default: 15000.

+           EXAMPLE: If disk_avail_threshold = 200, Videocache will stop caching videos in a cache directory if the free  space  available  in  that  cache directory is less than 200 Mega Bytes.

+    enable_videocache
+           This  option  controls  the  global  behavior of Videocache plugin.
+If it is 0, Videocache will stop caching or serving anything.
+This option’s value can be either 0 or 1.
+Default: 1.

+    offline_mode
+           When Offline Mode is enabled, Videocache will serve the videos already in cache and will skip caching the new videos.
+When set to 0, Videocache will  cache  new  video  and  when  set  to 1, Videocache will serve the already cached videos and will not cache the new videos is encounters.
+           Default: 0.

+    hit_threshold
+           No of times a video should be requested before we start caching it.
+Default: 1

     max_cache_processes
            The maximum number of parallel cache processes allowed.
 If all connections are consumed, videos will be queued for caching.
 Default: 10.

     max_cache_speed
            The maximum bandwidth allocated to a cache process.
 For example, when max_cache_speed is set to 100, a cache process can cache  a  video  at  a maximum speed of 100 kilobytes per second.
 Set this to zero (0) if you want a cache process to use unlimited bandwidth.
              Example: max_cache_speed = 100 (Please don’t append KB or MB).